MS COCO

 The masks can also be re-generated if e.g.

-transforms
+transforms or

-are changed,
+masks_root are changed,

-was not set to False
+or if lazy_mask_generation was not set to False during init.

 >>> concept_data.generate_masks(force_rebuild=True, leave=False)